direin13/extractmemos.py/README.md

 # extractmemos.py
 This script extracts text from .memo files created by the default Memo app on Verizon Samsung Galaxy S phones.
 No root access required.
-Share a memo via Bluetooth or USB to your PC and run this script against the file.
+Share a memo files to a directory on your pc via Bluetooth or USB and run this script against that directory.

 ## About
 I wrote this script to enable storing and reading memos offline on a PC _without_ the need for cloud storage or email transfer.
 I’ve tested this script for notes created with the default (stock) Samsung Galaxy S6 Memo app that comes preinstalled on Verizon phones.
 The Memo app I’m referring to is _not_ the "S Memo" app.
 This script presumably works with other phones that have the same memo app, but I have not tested it.